 Select Enabled to enable Intel I/OAT (I/O Acceleration Technology), which significantly reduces CPU overhead by leveraging CPU architectural improvements and freeing the system resource for other tasks.
 The options are Disabled and Enabled.

 DCA Support

 When set to Enabled, this feature uses Intel's DCA (Direct Cache Access) Technology to improve data transfer efficiency.
-The options are Enabled and Disabled.
+The default setting is Enabled.